Working Papers

 Abstract: We show that distance matters for the volatility of international trade and financial transactions on top of its well-known impact for their levels.
 We conduct event studies on the global financial crisis and the Covid-19 pandemic with country-level and product-level data, and a longer panel data analysis.
 We consider measures of physical, virtual, and language distance jointly – the latter two proxying for ease of communication.
 We find evidence of larger trade declines in more distant country dyads and underscore the relevance of information frictions rather than shipment costs.
 Physical distance matters for trade volatility beyond goods, as do virtual and language distances.
 Physical and virtual distances amplify each other's effects at the country level, as do virtual and language distances at the product level.
 Distance effects are also weaker for homogenous products and foreign direct investment and banking activity entailing local presence, again pointing to the importance of information frictions.

-Abstract: In this paper, I study export quality as a channel through which immigrant workers affect the export prices and markups of French manufacturing firms.
+Abstract: In this article, I study export quality as a channel through which immigrant workers affect the export prices and markups of French manufacturing firms.
 I find that the share of immigrant workers in a local labor market is positively associated with firm-level export prices and quality and that this quality advantage translates to higher markups.
 I present evidence for the mechanism accounting for these relationships and find that the presence of immigrant workers is positively associated with firms importing higher-price (higher-quality) intermediate inputs, which are key to producing higher-price (higher-quality) exports.
 The hypothesized economic mechanism is that immigrant workers help firms overcome informational barriers to sourcing higher-price (higher-quality) inputs from abroad.
 I provide evidence consistent with immigrant workers having specialized knowledge of the upstream market.

 Policy Publications